gilbarbara/hooks/docs/useStableValue.md

 # useStableValue

-Get a stabilized value that only changes when the original is truly different.
+Provides a stable reference to a value, ensuring it only updates when the original value genuinely changes.

-Useful for non-primitive values such as objects, arrays or functions.
+> Prevents unnecessary renders or re-computations when passing non-primitive values like objects, arrays, or functions as dependencies to React hooks like useEffect, useMemo, or useCallback.

 ## Usage